Novato, California: Geography

+The southwestern part of Novato is significantly more mountainous, whereas eastern Novato is characterized by marshland and diked fields and pastures.

 Major geographical features nearby include Mount Burdell and Mount Burdell Open Space Preserve to the north and Big Rock Ridge to the southwest.
-Stafford Lake to the west is a secondary water supply for Novato, with the Russian River in Sonoma County to the north supplying most of the city's water.
+Stafford Lake to the west is a secondary water supply for Novato, with the Russian River in Sonoma County to the north supplying 80% of the city's water.

 Novato includes ten Marin County Open Space District preserves: Mount Burdell, Rush Creek, Little Mountain, Verissimo Hills, Indian Tree, Deer Island, Indian Valley, Ignacio Valley, Loma Verde, and Pacheco Valle.
 Although Novato is located on the water, access to the water is blocked by expansive farmland and wetlands.

 Climate

 Official weather observations were taken at Hamilton Air Force Base through 1964.
 Average January temperatures were a maximum of 53.6 F and a minimum of 38.7 F. Average July temperatures were a maximum of 79.9 F and a minimum of 52.0 F. There were an average of 12.4 days with highs of 90 F or higher and an average of 12.5 days with lows of 32 F or lower.
 The record high temperature was 111 F on September 5, 2022.
 The record low temperature was 16 F in December 2013.
 Average annual precipitation was 25.49 in.
 The wettest year was 1940 with 46.63 in and the driest year was 2015 with 6.35 in.
 The most rainfall in one month was 18.87 in in December 1955.
 The most rainfall in 24 hours was 10.55 in between December 10, 2014 – December 11, 2014.
 Today, the nearest National Weather Service cooperative weather station is in San Rafael, where records date back to 1894.
 Compared to records from Hamilton Air Force Base, San Rafael is generally several degrees warmer than Novato and has an average of about 10 in more rainfall.
 The record high temperature in San Rafael was 110 F on September 7, 1904, and June 14, 1961.
-The record low temperature was 20 F on December 26, 1967.

-According to the Köppen Climate Classification system, Novato has a warm-summer mediterranean climate, abbreviated "Csb" on climate maps.
+The record low temperature was 20 F on December 26, 1967.According to the Köppen Climate Classification system, Novato has a warm-summer mediterranean climate, abbreviated "Csb" on climate maps.
 This means that Summers are Hot, but Winters are rainy and can be mild to chilly.
 Precipitation occurs in the colder seasons, but there are a number of clear sunny days even during the wetter seasons, except during spells of seasonal tule fog, when it can be quite chilly for many days.
+Its hardiness zone is 9b (25 to 30 F.

+Novato has a history of flooding due to its low-lying position, as well as the fact that much of the city used to be marshland.
+Due to the system of levees in Eastern Novato, flooding is quite common in that area, both from excessive rain and levee breaches.